 - Add these tips to your routine.

-Have you seen?
-Are you in that position?
+Did you see that? and Are you in that position?

-To repair colour damaged hair is either you visit an expert for pro treatment or you apply working home remedies.
+To repair color damaged hair it is either you visit an expert for pro treatment, or you apply some effective home remedies.

 Here are some of our remedies plus tips for highlight damaged hair you should try at home.

 1. Mix Coconut Oil and Aloe Vera Juice